Collection

 -

-build a query targeting that collection -
+build a query targeting the collection -

 query(colRef, filters..)